Toy company pledges $100,000 in matching donation for Davies Shelter transitional housing

 The plans are still in their early stages, but the donations may be used as the seed money to fill in gaps in the process of getting people back on their feet and moving forward — especially families.

-What's missing in our community is the stage after people leave the shelter and transitional housing will help to bridge the gap between getting help and self-sufficiency.
+What’s missing in the community is the stage after people leave the shelter, and transitional housing will help to bridge the gap between getting help and self-sufficiency.

 But often the costs of getting their own place is more than they expected, and they may not have the skill set built to be self sufficient in the community — and that becomes even more important when children are involved.